aws-samples/tgb-alb-multiple-eks-clusters/README.md

 EOF
 ```

-10. Verify the Pods are registered as Targets
+10. Verify the Pods in `cluster1` are registered as Targets in `TargetGroup1` on ALB

 The Pod IPs from `kubectl get pods -o wide` should match the Target IPs from `aws elbv2 describe-target-health --target-group-arn ${TargetGroup1ARN}  --query 'TargetHealthDescriptions[*].Target.Id'`